kwynncom/nano-php-extension/README.md

 git clone https://github.com/kwynncom/nano-php-extension.git .

+STEP 08:

+sudo apt install php-dev
+# and / or make sure you have
+which phpize
+# result should be: /usr/bin/phpize

 STEP 10:

 I am assuming you are in the same directory as this project's build.sh, then: